natural connected prosperous

 Notify us of your unavailability and we will transfer your name and details to the next scheduled ceremony.

-Is it possible to arrange a ceremony earlier than the next scheduled citizenship ceremony?
+Is it possible to arrange a ceremony other than a scheduled citizenship ceremony?

 Special ceremonies can be arranged in very limited circumstances.
-You will need to provide evidence that your need is urgent.
-The Shire President is the approving authority and will assess each situation to determine whether a special ceremony may be approved.
+The Department of Home Affairs are the approving authority and will assess each situation to determine whether a special ceremony is necessary.
+Please contact the Department directly either via email [email protected] or call 131 880.

 How long does the citizenship ceremony take?

-The citizenship ceremony generally takes thirty to forty minutes.
+The citizenship ceremony generally takes thirty to forty minutes, depending on the number of participants.

 Where are the ceremonies held?